abisalde/Abisalde/README.md

 <img src="https://res.cloudinary.com/abisalde/image/upload/c_scale,h_311,w_816/v1616039512/Abisalde_github.gif" alt="Isaiah Abiodun (Abisalde) small video about his profile on Github">

-Isaiah is a creative Software and versatile JavaScript developer with Web applications skills specializing in building UI/UX web applications with React.js, Gatsby.js, Node.js, and Express.js.
+Isaiah is a creative Software and versatile JavaScript developer with Web applications skills specializing in building UI/UX web applications with React.js, React-Native, Gatsby.js, Node.js, and Express.js.
 He's able to communicate and consume GraphQL and RestAPI for frontend applications.

-He's a bright and ambitious engineer with a sound technical background, possessing the skill to transform complex problems using a practical approach.
+Isaiah is a bright and ambitious engineer with a sound technical background, possessing the skill to transform complex problems using a practical approach.
 <hr>

 ### 📫 How to reach me: ...